Tips for Designing a Step and Repeat BannerJANUARY 12, 2021| SpeedPro Shawnee

-If you’re sponsoring or going to or even hosting an event, a step and repeat banner is the perfect way to draw attention to your branding while simultaneously giving guests a professional backdrop for photos.
+If you’re sponsoring or hosting an event, a step and repeat banner can provide the perfect way to draw attention to your branding while simultaneously giving guests a professional backdrop for photos.
 The press or your guests can then share these photos, and viewers will see your logo repeated across the banner.
 While step and repeat banners may seem simple in their patterned design, getting the design just right requires some careful consideration.
 Follow these seven tips to create an optimal, customized design for your banner.

 1. CHOOSE THE RIGHT SIZED BANNER

 When you design your banner, you’ll want to plan for the right size.
 SpeedPro can print step and repeat banners in various sizes to accommodate your design.
 Since these banners serve as a photo backdrop, they need to be large enough that they extend above and to the sides of anyone having their photo taken.
 You don’t want the top or side edges of your banner to show in photos.

 A good rule of thumb is to make your step and repeat banner 8 feet tall.
 This height typically provides enough space above people’s heads, considering that the average woman is 5 feet, 3 inches tall, and the average man is 5 feet, 9 inches.
 To choose the ideal width, consider whether guests are likely to be photographed as individuals, couples or larger groups.
 You want your banner to be wide enough to serve as a backdrop for everyone in the photo.